cityos/tutorials/002-workshop-framework.md

 ### Integrating the CoreCityOS framework

 After the initial framework setup, it's time to integrate CoreCityOS to our framework.
-As already mentioned, we'll be using [Carthage package manager](https://github.com/Carthage/Carthage).
+As already mentioned, we are going to use [Carthage package manager](https://github.com/Carthage/Carthage).

 Go to the project root folder, and create new file named **Cartfile**.
 [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile) is plain text file that Carthage uses to fetch frameworks you need.
 All you need to do is input Github link to the framework and you're done.
 You can use any text editor that you prefer to write contents of the file.